arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/contend.md

 If you are not familiar with Arduino Cloud, we strongly recommend you to take a look at the following documentation:

 * To find all tutorials & articles, visit the [Arduino Cloud Documentation page](https://docs.arduino.cc/cloud/iot-cloud).
-* For a technical overview, list of features, and API guide, visit the [Arduino Cloud Cheat Sheet](https://docs.arduino.cc/cloud/iot-cloud/tutorials/technical-reference).
 * For API & SDK Documentation, visit the developer reference at [Arduino Cloud API](https://www.arduino.cc/reference/en/iot/api/).

 ## Goals